 Amanda DaSilva, Associate Director of Student Development

-Amanda coordinates resources and facilitates programming related to Safe Zone, the National Society of Leadership and Success, volunteer opportunities, wellness, professional development and off-campus housing.
-As university judicial officer, Amanda manages cases in the Student Disciplinary Hearing & Appeals process and is responsible for maintaining and updating Standards of Conduct & Student Discipline in the Student Guidebook.
+As university judicial officer, Amanda investigates and manages cases in the Student Disciplinary Hearing & Appeals process and is responsible for maintaining and updating NLU policies in the Student Guidebook.
+Amanda also coordinates resources and facilitates programming related to Safe Zone, the National Society of Leadership and Success, volunteer opportunities, wellness, professional development and off-campus housing.
 Prior to joining NLU, Amanda worked in student affairs at The University of Texas at Austin and Northwestern University.
 She received B.A. degrees in Sociology and Criminal Justice from La Salle University and earned her J.D. from Notre Dame Law School.

 Jose Marroquin, Associate Director of Student Engagement